 The Daniel Lady Farm served as a Confederate field hospital during and after the Battle of Gettysburg.
 The barn has since been restored and opened for guided tours on the weekend.
 In addition to tours numerous events are held at the farm, including living historians and skirmished of the Civil War, the French and Indian War and World War II.

 Living history can be found in many places throughout Gettysburg, not just on the battlefield or certain properties.
 Horse Tours of Gettysburg brings living historians and period musicians on their carriage tours around the town of Gettysburg.
 Sit back and enjoy the ride through town as the living historians take you to another time period through tales and songs.

 Northern Central Railway is a Civil War and Railroad historical experience aboard a steam powered, replica excursion train.
 Period musicians and living historians ride the train every weekend, engaging with passengers, telling their stories and singing their songs.
-Aboard you can find many entertainers such as Jeff Greenawalt, musician, actor and history buff singing of the Civil War era, General and Mrs. Lee and General Joshua Chamberlain.
+Aboard you can find many entertainers, musicians and actors.

 Each September, the Eisenhower National Historic Site hosts an authentic recreation of Allied and German army camps, complete with original World War II vehicles on the property.
 Hundreds of living history enthusiasts portray military personnel form 1944.
 Throughout the weekend, there are demonstrations on military medicine, weapons and equipment, communications and life of the common soldier.

 Gettysburg is full of history, and living historians not only provide a means of learning that history in a new way, but create lasting memories for those who have the chance to engage with them.